Sample Acceptable Use Policies

 You can download these versions, but remember, you will need to tweak and change the AUPs to suit your school’s needs.

 At primary level, Powerstown Educate Together NS has an AUP that includes advice on managing social media and the occasional use of personal devices in school.
-Scoil Naomh Sheosaimh, in Galway, have their AUP available in English and trí mheán na Gaeilge.
+St. Mochulla’s National School includes netiquette (appropriate social behaviour online) and use of personal devices in their AUP.
+Scoil Naomh Sheosaimh, in Galway, has their AUP available in English and trí mheán na Gaeilge.

 St Peter’s Primary School, Bray is a primary school that makes regular use of social media.
 Their AUP includes guidelines for the use of social media.